samialabed/sysgym/README.md

 ## Setup

 Each environment has its own setup requirement, you can either install environment using script `install_all.sh` or a specific environment as found in the scripts directory.

+## Towards V1 release
+As we are still in v0.1 expect the API to change overtime as we simplify the process of using it, the primary goal of V1 release are:
+- [ ]Simplify the process of importing the desirable API: which means creating hooks to perform the installation at import time rather than requiring the user to manually run scripts.
+- [ ] improving the space abstraction to allow incorporating hierarchical dependencies between the parameters.

 ## Citation